Ultras Ahlawy: Confrontations with police

-Role in the Egyptian Protests
+Role in the Egyptian Revolution of 2011

-On 24 January 2011, the night before the commencement of the Egyptian 25 January revolution, Ultras Ahlawy published a statement that the group will NOT be a part of the demonstrations on the following day in its official form, however, each member of the group is free to be part of the demonstrations.
+On 24 January 2011, the night before the commencement of the Egyptian 25 January revolution, Ultras Ahlawy published a statement that the group would not be a part of the demonstrations on the following day in its official form, however, each member of the group is free to be part of the demonstrations.
 This statement is in compliance with the Ultras Mentality as Ultras groups are only for supporting their clubs, politics is not part of Ultras concern.
-However, Ultras Ahlawy members played a key role in the 2011 Egyptian protests, along with the Ultras White Knights.
+However, Ultras Ahlawy members played a key role in the Egyptian Revolution of 2011, along with the Ultras White Knights.

 Port Said massacre

-After the stepping down of the Mubarak regime, Ultras members continued to be part of various revolutionary demonstrations against the SCAF.
+After the stepping down of the Mubarak regime, Ultras members continued to be part of various revolutionary demonstrations against the Supreme Council of the Armed Forces.
 The most popular were the Muhammad Mahmoud demonstrations in addition to the Egyptian Cabinet's.
 During the latter, Muhammad Mustapha Kareeka, a member of Ultras Ahlawy, fell as a martyr, which outraged the Ultras, leading them to chant against SCAF on the following Ahly match against Masr El Makassa.

-The first away match for El Ahly after Kareeka's death was on 1 February 2012 against Masry of Portsaid, on that day and after the whistle was blown, thousands of Masry supporters led by the rivals Ultras Green Eagles broke through the stadium.
-With the help of security forces, Masry supporters entered El Ahly fans' territory and assaulted them, leading to the death of 72 members of Ultras Ahlawy and Ultras Devils members in what was later known as the Port Said Stadium riot.
+The first away match for Al Ahly after Kareeka death was on 1 February 2012 against Masry of Portsaid, on that day and after the whistle was blown, thousands of Masry supporters led by the rivals Ultras Green Eagles broke through the stadium.
+With the help of security forces, Masry supporters entered Al Ahly fans' territory and assaulted them, leading to the death of 72 members of Ultras Ahlawy and Ultras Devils members in what was later known as the Port Said Stadium riot.

 Ultras Ahlawy, Devils and several other social and political entities started numerous demonstrations demanding the rights of those who died in Port Said, such as the march by UA07 on 5 February to the District Attorney office.

 Later, over 70 convicts were charged with homicide including 9 police officers and three Portsaid stadium workers.

 On 26 January 2013, 21 of the convicted Masry supporters were sentenced to death.
 The verdict for the rest of the convicts is to be decided on 9 March 2013.